Patrick Mendy: Professional career

-Mendy fought his first professional fight on 6 March 2009 and had a bad start to his career losing his first two fights against debuters Travis Dickinson and Tobias Webb.
-But, he went on to win his next two fights, one against debuter Matt Jack on points and next against Luke Allon on points who had a record of two wins in two fights.
+Mendy fought his first professional fight on 6 March 2009 and had a bad start to his career losing his first two fights against Travis Dickinson and Tobias Webb, each of whom were making their debut.
+But he went on to win his next two fights: one against Matt Jack (on points), making his debut, and next against Luke Allon (on points), who had a record of two wins in two fights.

 On 30 June 2010 Mendy competed in the 13th series of Prizefighter and came out the eventual winner of the competition.
 He came into the competition following a loss from undefeated Kenny Anderson.
 In his first fight he beat Sam Horton by TKO in the 1st round and broke the record for the fastest ever knockout in Prizefighter at 82 seconds (1:22min).
 In the semi-final he beat Daniel Cadman by unanimous decision with all the scorecards reading 29-28 in favour of Mendy.
 In the final he fought in form Paul David and won on unanimous decision again and received £32,000 for his win, the judges scorecards were all in favour of Mendy, 29-28, 29-28, 30-27.

 In this series he broke an outstanding 3 Prizefighter records: